Malcolm Henry Liddell-Grainger1

 M, #104552, b. circa 1326, d. before 5 October 1331

-Edmund Plantagenet, 2nd Earl of Kent was born circa 1326.2 He was the son of Edmund of Woodstock, 1st Earl of Kent and Margaret Wake, Baroness Wake of Liddell.1 He died before 5 October 1331.3 He was also reported to have died on 5 January 1333.
+Edmund Plantagenet, 2nd Earl of Kent was born circa 1326.2 He was the son of Edmund of Woodstock, 1st Earl of Kent and Margaret Wake, Baroness Wake.1 He died before 5 October 1331, without issue.3

 Citations